1. Academic Probation

 a.
 A student who has received notice that he or she is to be academically disqualified may petition the Academic Standards Committee for readmission and permission to continue his or her studies on academic probation for the following semester, or such period as the Academic Standards Committee deems appropriate.

 b.
-The petition must be submitted to the chair of the Academic Standards Committee no later than one week after the date that the notice of academic disqualification is mailed to the student by the Associate Dean for Academic Affairs.
+The petition must be submitted, and may be submitted by email, to the chair of the Academic Standards Committee no later than 5:00 pm two business days after the date that the Associate Dean for Academic Affairs provides written notice of academic disqualification to the student.
 If the Committee denies a petition for readmission without prejudice, the disqualified student must meet whatever time deadlines for readmission set by the Committee in its ruling.

 c.
 The petition must allege facts that meet each of the standards referred to in paragraph i. below.